9 Marvelous Uses for a Plant Mister

 Here's a great little tool that will only cost you a dollar or two.
 A spray bottle, also known as a plant mister, is invaluable, and not just for your indoor landscaping efforts.
 This handy little item has a multitude of potential uses around the house.

 A mister can provide humidity-loving houseplants such as begonias with just the right amount of moisture, in the soil or the surrounding air.
 To allow maximum absorption of the sunshine necessary for photosynthesis, clean smooth-leaved plants with a gentle spray of water and a soft cloth.
 (Hairy-leaved African violets and their ilk prefer dusting with a dry soft brush.)
-You can also apply homemade natural insecticides via sprayer.
+TIP: Savvy landscapers recommend misting garden plants, as well.

 When you're overheated after exercising or enjoying the outdoors on a sultry day, don't automatically reach for the A/C remote.
 Instead, give your pulse points -- neck, wrists, backs of knees -- a refreshing, energy-efficient spritz from a spray bottle.
 Also great for banishing the blahs after you've sat too long at the computer, this technique works even better when the spritzer has been stored in the fridge awhile.

 Remember squirt gun fights from when you were a little kid?
 They were so exciting (even if, like me, you had an older brother who always won).
 Water pistols might be a tad too warlike, though, for today's PC climate.
 So supply each child with a spray bottle instead … then send them to the backyard or balcony for some good clean fun.